Oshae Brissett the unsung hero in ‘revenge game' vs. Pacers

 Brissett ended up with two points, three rebounds, and three steals.
 He was a +18 in 12 minutes, tying Brown for the highest mark in the game.

+Jaelen House, Eddie House's son, works out with C's ahead of draft

-Prior to Thursday, Brissett only saw the court in the playoffs during garbage time and topped out at five minutes.
-He spoke on the mindset change that comes with playing in the postseason vs. the regular season.
+Prior to Thursday, Brissett only saw the court in the playoffs during garbage time and topped out at five minutes in Game 2 of the second round against the Cleveland Cavaliers.
+So, he knew he need a mindset change when he checked in early to an intense East Finals game.

-"That's very different," he said.
-"The preparation, the focus, the attention to detail is definitely something that is heightened in these games.
-Practice, film, just talking amongst the guys, that's definitely a couple of steps up, a couple notches up.
+“That’s very different,” Brissett said of the difference between the regular season and the playoffs.
+“The preparation, the focus, the attention to detail is definitely something that is heightened in these games.
+Practice, film, just talking amongst the guys, that’s definitely a couple of steps up, a couple notches up.

 “And, you know, this would be my first time with a championship team.
 It’s amazing.
 I really feel like I’ve been locked in, real focused in on all little details and things that before I never really paid attention to, just because I didn’t have the experience.
 So I feel like I’m in a good position.”